Contextual Inquiry

 - approx. 2 hours/interview + min.
 2 man-days for preparation and follow-up

 - Level of experience

 Usually, contextual inquiries take place at the location of the interaction of the user with the system (most often the workplace of the user).
 Its purpose is the gathering of the usage context.
 Contextual inquiry is a type of interview that uses the master-apprentice principle.
 This means, that the interviewer takes over the role of a student who wants to learn from his master how he conducts his work.

 Contextual inquiries are semi-structured interviews.
 The aim is not to follow a strict order of questions, but rather to create a comfortable atmosphere where the interviewee talks most of the time.
 The interviewer has prepared key questions to cover different aspects of the task.
 After every interview, these key questions should be revised and adapted according to recent aspects that require more insights.

-After the interview, the recordings have to be evaluated and processed for documentation.
+After the context interview, the recordings have to be evaluated and processed for documentation.
 It is helpful to highlight the most interesting findings and statements.

 # Tools and Templates

-- for documentation: photo/video camera or sound recorder [optional]
+- For documentation: photo/video camera or sound recorder

 With contextual inquiries, the real and not the ideal workflow is precisely captured.
 This uncovers difficulties and workarounds in daily routine as well as aspects the user is not aware of.
 This method enables a flexible course which can be tailored to the requirements of the interviewee.
 Unlike a questionnaire, the interviewer can inquire when difficulties in understanding occur.